pmassolino/hw-sike/README.md

 #### GHDL remarks

 If you are going to use the GHDL to simulate this project, you have to change the file synth_double_ram.vhd In the file there are two architectures : behavioral and vivado_behavioral.
-When performing GHDL simulations you have comment "vivado_behavioral" and use the "behavioral", and when you use Vivado or ISE to synthesize, you use the "vivado_behavioral".
+When performing GHDL simulations you have to comment "vivado_behavioral" and use the "behavioral", and when you use Vivado or ISE to synthesize, you use the "vivado_behavioral".